kasper201/StartWeekAvans25/README.md

 Currently there is also a bug with timers, meaning that the digital twin goes through a timer faster or slower.
 This prevents some minigames from being played properly.

+The bug is less noticable in the stand-alone version, which can be found on the "stand-alone_native_sim" branch.
+Please check out the readme in that branch for more information about this version.

 ## Qt
 [//]: # (Never)
 The Qt application has been made with Qt 5.12.
 This can be installed and has been confirmed to build on both Windows and Linux.